sovahc/hplip_Laserjet_1010_1015_patch/README.md

 Go to **Printing Options** and press **Paper Type**

-There will be 14 types of paper instead of one.
+Now you should see 14 types of paper instead of one.

 ## USAGE